VA Home Loans: Eligibility Requirements & How to Apply

 Yes, the VA home loans can help to provide assistance to borrowers that are struggling to pay back their loans.
 If a borrower is struggling to make the mortgage payments, then the VA may step in to negotiate for the borrower.

-The VA has financial counselors who can assist in a renegotiation of payment plans directly with the lenders.
+The VA has financial counselors who can assist in a renegotiation of payment plans directly with the private lenders.
 These counselors can also help negotiate loan modifications and some alternatives to foreclosure on behalf of the borrower.

 Even if you are not a VA home loan recipient, any veteran can call the Department of Veterans Affairs for assistance if they are struggling to repay their mortgage.
 Veterans can call 877-827-3702 for assistance and guidance through financial hardship.